jomaw0/SQLiteORM-swift/SUBSCRIPTION_ENHANCEMENTS.local.md

 4. **SwiftUI Integration Examples**: Complete example apps
 5. **API Reference**: Comprehensive documentation for all new types

-This enhancement plan transforms SQLiteORM from a basic reactive data layer into a comprehensive, modern, and robust framework that can handle any subscription pattern while maintaining the excellent foundation that already exists.
+This enhancement plan transforms SwiftSync from a basic reactive data layer into a comprehensive, modern, and robust framework that can handle any subscription pattern while maintaining the excellent foundation that already exists.